flightphp/core/README.md

 $app->start();
 ```

-All of the existing static methods are available as regular class methods.
+So instead of calling the static method, you would call